nim-artificial-intelligence/api_guard/README.md

 ## Contributing

 Contributions are welcome!
-Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+Submit a PR or send a patch file our way.

 ## License